bimdata/javascript-api-client/docs/BcfApi.md

 <a name="getRelatedTopic"></a>
 # **getRelatedTopic**
-> RelatedTopic getRelatedTopic(topicsPk, projectsPk, id, )
+> RelatedTopic getRelatedTopic(id, projectsPk, topicsPk, )